-3.10 A B Setting Up the Bulkhead Fitting
+3.10 Setting Up the Bulkhead Fitting

-Insert the end of the seal housing tube into the bulkhead fitting and hold it to its full depth.
-From the outside of the housing, assemble the small O-ring over the top of the small length of seal housing tube that can be seen inside the bulkhead fitting.
-While still holding the seal housing tube at depth, insert the small drilled end of the center compression nut over the extended tube as shown in the assembly diagram (Fig.16.), and screw it into the
+- From the outside of the housing, assemble the small O-ring over the top of the small length of seal housing tube that can be seen inside the bulkhead fitting. - While holding the seal housing tube at depth, insert the small drilled end of the center compression nut over the extended tube as shown in the assembly diagram (Fig.12.), and screw it into the bulkhead body, and tighten.